jjrom/resto/README.md

 Note: resto could work with lower version of the specified requirements.
 However there is no guaranty of success and unwanted result may occured !

-### Install resto2 database
+### Install resto database

-resto installs a PostgreSQL database named 'resto2'.
+resto installs a PostgreSQL database named 'resto'.

-The 'resto2' database is created with PostGIS extension enabled within the 'public' schema.
+The 'resto' database is created with PostGIS extension enabled within the 'public' schema.

 During the installation, two additional schemas are created :
 * 'resto' schema - among others, it stores the table containing the collections description